awickert/gFlex/README.md

 **Wickert, A. D. (2016), [Open-source modular solutions for flexural isostasy: gFlex v1.0][paper_doi], *Geosci.
 Model Dev.*, *9*(3), 997–1017, doi:10.5194/gmd-9-997-2016.**

+If you additionally want an up-to-date citation for the latest source-code release, please see that given in [CITATION.cff](CITATION.cff).

 ## Download and Installation